Healthcare Services Group Inc. (HCSG) Shares Up Despite Recent Market Volatility

 Jefferies gave a rating of “Underperform” to HCSG, setting the target price at $13.50 in the report published on February 10th of the previous year.

-Volatility was left at 3.90%, however, over the last 30 days, the volatility rate increased by 3.57%, as shares sank -0.08% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +6.35% upper at present.
+Volatility was left at 3.97%, however, over the last 30 days, the volatility rate increased by 4.02%, as shares surge +4.19% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +9.75% upper at present.

 Insider Trading